Soumyasri08/Spring-app-using-Angular/README.md

 Front end - angular, javascript,typescript, Html , Css
 Database - MySql and frameworks like Postman to perform post and get operations.
 HTTPclient to make requests
+Frameworks -> IntellIJ for backend and Node.js , angular cli for Frontend and Postman for Database